alttch/eva3/doc/registry.rst

 Reasons
 =======

+Why did EVA ICS switch to the registry database, instead of using simple "ini" and "json" files:

-* Crash-free storage of EVA ICS configuration files, inventory and data objects.
+* Crash-free storage of configurations, inventory and data objects;
-* Easy management with command line tools and API.
+* easy management with command line tools and API;
-* Strict data schemas.
+* strict data schemas;
+* unification;
-* Unification.
+* easy-to-use SDK.

 Configuration
 =============